Issue #145, Spring 2006

 Will Hurricane Katrina change the way intermediaries do business?

 Immediately after Hurricane Katrina bludgeoned the Gulf Coast and the country tried to take in the enormity of the disaster, a horrified affordable housing community swung into action.
-For perhaps the first time ever, the need for an immediate response drove the large national intermediary organizations and their financial partners to forego typical bureaucratic channels and just send money.
+For perhaps the first time ever, the need for an immediate response drove the large national intermediary organizations and their financial partners to forgo typical bureaucratic channels and just send money.

-Generally organizations like Enterprise, the Local Initiatives Support Coalition and NeighborWorks America support community development corporations and community-based organizations by providing funding, training and direct technical assistance.
+Generally organizations like Enterprise, the Local Initiatives Support Coalition and NeighborWorks America support community development corporations and community-based organizations by providing funding, training, and direct technical assistance.
 NeighborWorks America also supports a national network of CDCs.
 But the urgency of need in the hurricane-ravaged areas led these three intermediaries, and others, to supplement their normal business practices and look for another method of operation.

-Enterprise Community Partners, Inc. (formerly Enterprise Foundation) and its subsidiary, Enterprise Community Investment, Inc., primarily traffic in technical assistance, tax credit syndication and mortgage and commercial real estate financing, but sometimes offer direct funding to local CDCs.
+Enterprise Community Partners Inc. (formerly Enterprise Foundation) and its subsidiary, Enterprise Community Investment Inc., primarily traffic in technical assistance, tax credit syndication and mortgage and commercial real estate financing, but sometimes offer direct funding to local CDCs.
 Realizing that more immediate assistance was necessary, Enterprise deployed pass-through grants and technical assistance to community-based organizations that were providing emergency shelter, housing, meals, healthcare and other services to displaced families.

 LISC, which typically offers loans, lines of credit, recoverable grants and equity investments, sent $150,000 to the Southern Mutual Help Association (SMHA), a CDC in New Iberia, Louisiana, that has set up its own Rural Recovery Fund.
 The Rural LISC network raised another $50,000.